How are the jobs assigned?

 - A pair of indoor shoes your child can leave at school

-- Remember to pack a snack for your child
+- Remember to pack a snack and water bottle for your child

 What type of snack should I pack for my child?